rackerlabs/support-how-to/content/cloud-servers/using-cloud-servers-tags.md

 #### Role

-In a more complex environment, you might have *primary* and *backup* systems, *master* and *slave* databases, or DNS servers.
+In a more complex environment, you might have *primary* and *backup* systems, *master* and *slave* databases, or Domain name (DNS) servers.
 Tagging servers according to their role in the environment can help when you plan maintenance.

 #### Operating system